knepplab/knepplab.github.io/research.md

 ## Materials Projects
 ---
 ### Origin of Conductivity in Vanadate Glass
 This project investigates electron transport in vanadate glass, where charge carriers move between mixed-valence vanadium centers.
 Cluster-based DFT is used identify the Marcus electron-transfer coordinate(s) and transition state(s), and transition state theory with tunneling corrections is applied to predict hopping rates and diffusion coefficients.
-The goal is to understand how atomic structure and lattice dynamics influence charge transport in these redox active glasses.
+The goal is to understand how atomic structure and lattice dynamics influence charge transport in redox active glasses.

+### Multiscale Modeling of Photocatalytic TiO~2~ Coatings on Amorphous SiO~2~ Glass
+This project models the geometric and electronic structure of the photocatalytic TiO2|a-SiO2 interface using a multiscale MD/DFT workflow.
+A combination of classical interatomic potentials and first-principles calculations provides a flexible framework for studying complex glass-coating interfaces in technologically relevant optical systems.

 ---
 ## Molecular Projects
+---

 ### Rational Design and Exploration of Imine-based Photoswitches